+Arcadis uses an informal internal carbon price to steer decisions such as around sustainable aviation fuels.
+We anticipate in creating a formal systematized internal carbon prices in the next two years to hardwire carbon pricing into every internal travel decision.
 Arcadis has an internal carbon price to help drive energy efficiency and change management.
-This program is primarily used as an internal planning tool to decisionmaking at the regional or project-level.
+This program is primarily used as an internal planning tool to decision-making at the regional or project-level.
 For example, our emissions related to Scope 3 business travel is generally our most substantial carbon contribution, such flights may be subject to carbon pricing and taxation/cap-and-trade, particularly in Europe where such legislation is already in place.
 This price may be reflected in our related business costs, the use of the internal carbon price has helped us justify transitional programs such as use of sustainable bio-fuels for air travel where it exists, e.g. our Dutch operations use KLM a member of SkyNRG.
 We anticipate these forward-thinking companies to be more resistant to price volatility and shocks.
 Arcadis will roll out such programs where they are available and make sense from a cost perspective.